Administrative Policies and Procedures Manual - Policy 3225: Separation of Employment

 During the time the individual is on layoff status, he or she may apply for any other vacant position at the University and compete as a new applicant.
 The individual will be given priority only for positions described in Sections 18.104.22.168. and 22.214.171.124. herein.

-The individual's reemployment shall be considered a six (6) month probationary appointment (twelve month probationary appointment for police officers), subject to the acceptable performance requirements of any new employment.
+The individual's reemployment shall be considered a six (6) month probationary appointment (twelve month probationary appointment for police command staff), subject to the acceptable performance requirements of any new employment.
 The reemployed employee, the hiring officer, and the employee's supervisor shall make good faith efforts to establish a satisfactory employee-employer relationship.

 126.96.36.199.
 Sick and Annual Leave